17 August 2023 | By Chris Thomas

 And now that employees are switched on 24/7, they’re finding themselves attending back-to-back meetings, and those ‘watercooler’ moments many relied on to step away, refocus and casually collaborate are becoming a thing of the past.
 Like everything in life, there’s a balance to be struck.

 So while we navigate this new hybrid way of working, there are considerations that need to be made to boost productivity and avoid burnout.
-While technology may have created this current challenge, it can also help overcome it:
+Although technology may have created this current challenge, it can also help overcome it:

 Although back-to-back meetings are becoming the norm, it’s important to take a step away between each one.
 To help, Microsoft has implemented settings in Outlook that allow you to set five, ten and fifteen-minute breaks between meetings, giving employees a few minutes of downtime to refocus and reset.